feliperucunha/next-portfolio/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The home page has some top information about coins and some news.
-This dashboard is pretty straight forward.
-You can access anything through the navbar and click on any card to see the specific details about a coin.
-You can also check the news on the news tab.
+You can scroll down to see my projects, time line and all kinds of stuff about me or you can use the navbar.
+Almost everything has a link to my social media and also there is a button that activates the "mailto" method right at the start.

 <p align="right">(<a href="#top">back to top</a>)</p>